AI · Cross-border discovery

 What this work does not include.

-No SEO.
-GMA does not do SEO and does not offer GEO or AEO as a redressed SEO product.
+No search-marketing services.
+GMA does not offer GEO or AEO as a redressed search-marketing product.
 No paid AI-engine placement.
 No generic AI thought-leadership generation.
 No social-media management.
 No PR-agency-style outreach.
 These belong with the client's PR firm, social-media agency, and content-production vendors where applicable.

 Frequently asked.

-No. SEO targets search-engine rankings.
+No. Search-marketing targets results-page placement.
 GEO and AEO target citation inside AI-engine answers.
-The corpora, ranking mechanisms, and content patterns differ.
-GMA does not do SEO and does not do GEO or AEO as a redressed SEO offering.
+The corpora, retrieval mechanisms, and content patterns differ.
+GMA does GEO/AEO inside cross-border marketing work work, not search-marketing, and does not redress search-marketing methods as GEO or AEO.

 Query-monitoring across the target AI engines for the target buyer questions.
 The supplier either gets cited or does not.
 Conversion downstream is tracked through the supplier's standard analytics.

-Faster than SEO historically but slower than paid.
+Faster than search-marketing historically but slower than paid.
 AI engines update corpora on cadence.
-Citation traction typically begins to register inside 60 to 90 days for the first engine, longer for full multi-engine coverage.
+Answer-engine traction typically begins to register inside 60 to 90 days for the first engine, longer for full multi-engine coverage.

 Sister topic